anirudhsudhir/Qapture/README.md

 # Qapture

-A CLI tool to recover JPEGs from a forensic image.
+A CLI tool to recover deleted JPEGs from a forensic image.

 ### Usage:
 1. Clone this repository and navigate to the project directory: